Interactive and Batch Jobs

 # Use Ctrl + C to exit the tail command

-ls locator_out/
+ls out/

 potr_predictions1_fitplot.pdf potr_predictions1_params.json potr_predictions2_fitplot.pdf potr_predictions2_params.json